MahdiRashidi-Info/HousePricePresiction/README.md

 # House Price Prediction Web Application

 ## Overview
-This project is a web application built with Django that utilizes K-Nearest Neighbors (KNN) algorithms to predict house prices (In Iran).
+This project is a web application built with Django that utilizes K-Nearest Neighbors (KNN) algorithms to predict house prices (Tehran, Iran).
 The application allows users to input various features related to a house, and it provides a predicted price based on the KNN model.

 ## Features
 - User-Friendly Interface: The web application provides an intuitive interface for users to input information about a house.